kowzan-devops/kubernetes/kubernetes-basic-description.md

 ### Services

 - Endpoints / endpoints / ep
+> resource that gets IP addresses of one or more pods dynamically assigned to it, along with a port.
 - EndpointSlice / endpointslices
 - Ingress / ingresses / ing
+> API object that provides routing rules to manage external users' access to the services in a Kubernetes cluster, typically via HTTPS/HTTP
 - IngressClass / ingressclasses
 - Service / services / svc
 > An abstraction which serves as a proxy for a group of Pods, performing a “service”, it means that service makes sure that network traffic can be directed to the pods for the workload.

 ### Config & Storage

 - ConfigMap / configmaps / cm
+> API object that allows you to store data as key-value pairs.
+> Kubernetes pods can use ConfigMaps as configuration files, environment variables or command-line arguments.
 - CSIDriver / csidrivers
 - CSINode / csinodes
 - Secret / secrets
 > Secrets let you store and manage sensitive information such as passwords, OAuth tokens, and ssh keys
 - PersistentVolumeClaim / persistentvolumeclaims / pvc
+> is a request for storage by a user, PVCs consume PV resources: request specific size and access modes
 - StorageClass / storageclasses / sc
 - CSIStorageCapacity
 - Volume